Medically reviewed by Drugs.com. Last updated on Sep 11, 2020.

 Aminoglycosides can cause fetal harm when administered to a pregnant woman.

 Concerns related to adverse effects:

-• Neuromuscular blockade and respiratory paralysis: May cause neuromuscular blockade and respiratory paralysis; especially when given soon after anesthesia or muscle relaxants.
+• Neuromuscular blockade and respiratory paralysis: May cause neuromuscular blockade and respiratory paralysis; especially when given soon after anesthesia or neuromuscular blockers.

-• Hearing impairment: Use with caution in patients with pre-existing vertigo, tinnitus, or hearing loss.
+• Electrolyte abnormalities: Use with caution in patients with hypocalcemia, hypokalemia, or hypomagnesemia.

 • Neuromuscular disorders: Use with caution in patients with neuromuscular disorders, including myasthenia gravis.

 Urinalysis, urine output, BUN, serum creatinine, plasma gentamicin levels (as appropriate to dosing method).
-Levels are typically obtained after the third dose in conventional dosing.
-Hearing should be tested before, during, and after treatment; particularly in those at risk for ototoxicity or who will be receiving prolonged therapy (>2 weeks)
+Levels are typically obtained before and after the third dose in conventional dosing.
+Hearing should be tested before, during, and after treatment; particularly in those at risk for ototoxicity or who will be receiving prolonged therapy (>2 weeks).

 Some penicillin derivatives may accelerate the degradation of aminoglycosides in vitro.
 This may be clinically-significant for certain penicillin (ticarcillin, piperacillin, carbenicillin) and aminoglycoside (gentamicin, tobramycin) combination therapy in patients with significant renal impairment.
 Close monitoring of aminoglycoside levels is warranted.

 [US Boxed Warning]: Aminoglycosides may cause fetal harm if administered to a pregnant woman.
 There are several reports of total irreversible bilateral congenital deafness in children whose mothers received another aminoglycoside (streptomycin) during pregnancy.
 Although serious side effects to the fetus/infant have not been reported following maternal use of all aminoglycosides, a potential for harm exists.